 Timeline: 3 months

-Worked through the stages of design including defining the problem, sketching, ideation, wireframing, prototyping, and user testing to create task management platform prototype.
-My design problem investigated building a solution to assist returning citizens after release from incarceration to ultimately reduce recidivism.
-I created a website prototype where users input demographics, goals, and resources to generate a customizable to do list to promote successful reentry into society.
+Worked through the stages of design including defining the problem, sketching, ideation, wireframing, prototyping, and user testing to create a task management platform prototype.
+My design problem investigated building a solution to assist returning citizens after release from incarceration in order to ultimately reduce recidivism.
+I created a high fidelity prototype of a website that enabled users to input demographics, goals, and resources and generated a customizable to do list to promote successful reentry into society.

 User Needs Survey

 I began by developing a matrix to analyze competitors and launching a user needs survey, taken by 10 people who had been incarcerated.
-This provided perspective on what resources and needs this demographic needed as well as what resources currently available.
-After developing personas based on empathy mapping results, I sketched 8 different scenarios and then 8 potential solutions.
-Out of these 8 solutions, 3 were chosen to further develop: an app, a website, and a library workshop.
-After conducting QOC (questions, options and criteria) analysis I decided to develop an interactive and responsive website to reach the greatest number of this population.
+This provided perspective on what resources and needs this demographic needed, as well as what resources were currently available.
+After developing personas based on the empathy mapping results, I sketched 8 different scenarios and then 8 potential solutions.
+Out of these 8 solutions, 3 were chosen for further development: an app, a website, and a library workshop.
+Based on the needs and resources of the population, I decided to pursue an interactive website for further development.

 Wire framing and Prototyping

-A wireframe was developed as the initial step for creating my solution.
+Initially, I began the buildout with a wireframe.
 Then, I developed a paper prototype of the website, which I tested with 3 users.
 This user testing resulted in design changes regarding additional frames, button placement, and content.
 Next, I used proto.io to develop an interactive prototype and tested it with 5 users.
 Feedback included editing the use of white space, streamlining action steps, and sizing of imagery.
-Based on these feedbacks, I designed a final interactive prototype using Sketch.
+Based on this, I designed a final interactive prototype using Sketch.